JUNE 12 - BIRTHS

 Zoologist whose studies of communication among bees added significantly to the knowledge of the chemical and visual sensors of insects and simple animals.
 He shared the 1973 Nobel Prize for Physiology or Medicine with animal behaviourists Konrad Lorenz and Nikolaas Tinbergen.
 He showed that bees have the ability to recognize different odours and tastes, and discovered their famous "waggle dance" used by bees to communicate among with others in the hive.
 This sequence of body movements indicates the direction and distance to food.
 He showed polarized light is used by the bees as a "compass" for navigation, even when the sun is not visible.
 In fish, he demonstrated their acute hearing, and ability to distinguish colours and brightness.

-Died 12 June 1916 (born 19 Jun 1851)
+Died 12 Jun 1916 at age 64 (born 19 Jun 1851). quotes

 British physicist and historian of science.
 He was a recognised authority upon electricity, magnetism and acoustics and his writings are numerous including Elementary Lessons in Electricity and Magnetism published in 1881 which ran through some 40 editions and reprints.
 He was also known for contributions in electrical machinery, optics, and X rays.
 In 1884, he published his epoch-making work Dynamo-electric Machinery: a Manual for Students of Electrotechnics.
 Practically every designer of electrical machines gleaned his first information on the subject from this work.
 His lectures to the Royal Institution on Light, visible and invisible in book form and Polyphase Electric Currents and Motors were published in 1896.

-Died 12 June 1912 (born 20 May 1838)
+Died 12 Jun 1912 at age 74 (born 20 May 1838).

-German geologist and pioneer in microscopic petrography, the study of rock minerals by viewing thin slices of rock under a microscope and noting their optical characteristics.
+German geologist and micropetrographist who was a pioneer in microscopic petrography, the study of rock minerals by viewing thin slices of rock under a microscope and noting their optical characteristics.
 He travelled in the U.S. through the Park Range mountains of the Continental Divide with the King Survey in 1871, and his name was given to the 12,180 foot tall peak as Mount Zirkel, in northwestern Colorado.
-The King Survey was one of the four "Great Surveys," the federally sponsored expeditions to the West resumed after the Civil War.
+The King Survey was one of the four “Great Surveys,” the federally sponsored expeditions to the West resumed after the Civil War.
 These differed from their pre-Civil War surveys in their greater inclusion of civilian specialists, particularly scientists.
 Zirkel wrote one of the 7 volumes of the King expedition Report, Vol. VI: Microscopial Petrography (1876).

-Died 12 June 1885 (born 25 Mar 1833)
+Died 12 Jun 1885 at age 52 (born 25 Mar 1833).

 British engineer noted for his work in establishing units of electrical measurement.
 After earning an M.A.
 (1851), he worked for the next 10 years with engineering firms engaged in the design and manufacture of submarine telegraph cables and equipment for laying them.
 In 1861 his friend William Thomson (later Lord Kelvin) procured Jenkin's appointment as reporter for the Committee of Electrical Standards of the British Association for the Advancement of Science.
 He helped compile and publish reports that established the ohm as the absolute unit of electrical resistance and described methods for precise resistance measurements.

-Died 12 June 1835
+Died 12 Jun 1835 (born Oct 1753).

 English scientist and instrument maker.
 Troughton soon established himself as the leading maker of instruments in England.
 Not only did he make great improvements in the design of existing instruments, but he also invented many new instruments.
 He began his instrument making career with instruments to aid navigation, for example, he designed the 'pillar' sextant, patented in 1788, the dip sector, the marine barometer and the reflecting circle built in 1796.
 Other instruments which he designed were for use in surveying.
 He designed the pyrometer, the mountain barometer and the large surveying theodolites.
 His famous instruments were astronomical ones.
 He made the Groombridge Transit Circle in 1805 and a six foot Mural Transit Circle in 1810 which was erected at the Observatory in Greenwich in 1812.